cregan727/nf-rnator/README.md

 `merge_plate_genomes.py` recombines the (disjoint) per-genome fragments into one correct whole-plate h5ad.

-**Cost tradeoff:** a plate with N genomes present costs roughly Nx the compute of a single-genome plate -- every genome's STARsolo run processes 100% of that plate's reads, not a proportional subset.
-This trades compute for avoiding a separate, fragile pre-alignment demultiplexing-by-raw-barcode step.
-Fine for occasional mixed plates; worth knowing if mixed plates become the norm.

 **Mixup detection:** because every genome's run sees the whole plate before filtering, the pipeline also captures each well's UMI count from every genome, not just its assigned one.
 The plate report flags wells where more